-Most people who lose their mother appreciate offers of assistance, even if they don’t accept.
-It’s comforting to know that people care enough to take the time to do something.
+Most people who lose their mother appreciate offers of helping out, even if they don’t accept.
+It’s comforting to know that people care enough and are willing to take the time to do something.

 Some things you might want to offer include meals, running errands, or assisting with the funeral arrangements.
 If the person has children, you might even offer to babysit.
 Don’t get your feelings hurt if the person turns you down.
 Just let him or her know that your offer stands.

 After the Funeral

 After everyone leaves the funeral, some of the more everyday things will become more difficult for the family of the deceased.
 This is often when they need the most support.

 Here are some things you can do to help:

 - Help ease some of the pain by being there after the funeral.
 Many people go through their mother’s funeral in a state of numbness.
 However, after it’s all over, the feelings return, and that may be when your friend really needs someone.

 - Call and ask if there is anything you can do.
 Allow your friend to bring up whatever comes to mind because no one else knows how he or she is feeling.
 Listen and respond to direct questions or requests for assistance.

 - Offer to help with some of the routine activities.
 This includes such things as cleaning house, cooking, walking children to the bus stop, or picking up groceries.
 Doing so will enable him to mentally sort through some issues that come with losing his mother.